 The function of unaligned transfers with dynamic bus sizing is not obvious.
-When the external systems asserts BS16# or BS8# forcing extra cycles, loworder bytes or words are transferred first (opposite to the example above).
-When the Intel486 Microprocessor requests a 4-byte read and the external system asserts BS16#, the lower 2 bytes are read first followed by the upper 2 bytes.
+When the external systems assert $\overline{BS16}$ or $\overline{BS8}$ and force extra cycles, low-order bytes or words are transferred first (opposite to the example in Table 7-7).
+When the Am486DX/DX2 microprocessor requests a 4-byte read and the external system asserts $\overline{BS16}$ , the lower two bytes are read first followed by the upper two bytes.

 In the unaligned transfer described above, the processor requested three bytes on the first cycle.
-If the external system asserted BS16\ during this 3-byte transfer, the lower word is transferred first followed by the upper byte.
-In the final cycle the lower byte of the 4-byte operand is transferred as in the 32-bit example above.
+If the external system asserted $\overline{BS16}$ during this 3-byte transfer, the lower word is transferred first followed by the upper byte.
+In the final cycle the lower byte of the 4-byte operand is transferred as in the 32-bit example in Table 7-7.

-7.2 Bus Functional Description
+7.2 BUS FUNCTIONAL DESCRIPTION

-The Intel486 Microprocessor supports a wide variety of bus transfers to meet the needs of high performance systems.
-Bus transfers can be single cycle or multiple cycle, burst or non-burst, cacheable or noncacheable, 8-, 16- or 32-bit, and pseudo-locked.
+The Am486DX/DX2 microprocessor supports a wide variety of bus transfers to meet the needs of high-performance systems.
+Bus transfers can be single cycle or multiple cycle, burst or non-burst, cacheable or non cacheable, 8, 16, or 32 bit, and pseudo-locked.
 To support multiprocessing systems there are cache invalidation cycles and locked cycles.
-4-Byte Operand